adafruit/Adafruit_nRF52_Bootloader/README.md

 There are two pins, `DFU` and `FRST` that bootloader will check upon reset/power:

 - `Double Reset` Reset twice within 500 ms will enter DFU with UF2 and CDC support (only works with nRF52840)
+- `Triple Reset` Reset three times within 1000 ms will enter bootloader with OTA, to upgrade with a mobile application such as Nordic nrfConnect/Toolbox (only works with nRF52840)
 - `DFU = LOW` and `FRST = HIGH`: Enter bootloader with UF2 and CDC support
 - `DFU = LOW` and `FRST = LOW`: Enter bootloader with OTA, to upgrade with a mobile application such as Nordic nrfConnect/Toolbox
 - `DFU = HIGH` and `FRST = LOW`: Factory Reset mode: erase firmware application and its data